Key varieties for prime $\mathbb{Q}$-Fano threefolds defined by Freudenthal triple systems: The -Cluster variety as a specializations of

 \subsection{The maximal case}

-By the big table \cite{bigtables}, we observe that all the weights of the coordinates of the $G_{2}^{(4)}$-cluster variety $\mathfrak{Cl}_{\mA}^{10}$ is positive only in the two cases No.5530 and No.11455 of \cite{GRDB}.
-We may verify the following by a straightforward calculation. \begin{prop} The equations of the affine variety $\mathfrak{Cl}_{\mA}^{10}$ is presented in the format of the equations of $\mathfrak{U}_{\mA}^{14}$ by setting
+By the big table \cite{bigtables}, we observe that all the weights on the coordinates of the $G_{2}^{(4)}$-cluster variety $\mathfrak{Cl}_{\mA}^{10}$ are positive only in the two cases No.5530 and No.11455 of \cite{GRDB}.
+We may verify the following by a straightforward calculation. \begin{prop} The equations of the affine variety $\mathfrak{Cl}_{\mA}^{10}$ are presented in the format of the equations of $\mathfrak{U}_{\mA}^{14}$ by setting

 \end{prop}